 The Ombudsman’s Office annual report, which I delivered to the Director, is available today on our webpage.

-Our report also describes the program launch and first year of our post-examination survey of CFPB supervised entities.
-We describe the survey format and include a description of the entities surveyed.
-In addition, the section has a representative set of participants’ unattributed feedback and recommendations answering our three questions (what worked well; what did not work well, if anything; and what would you change moving forward) about three topic areas (supervision materials and resources; interpersonal communications; and the end of the examination).
+Our report also describes our post-examination survey of supervised entities, including the survey format and a further description of entities surveyed.
+In addition, it has a representative set of survey participants’ unattributed feedback and recommendations in answer to our three questions (what worked well; what did not work well, if anything; and what would you change moving forward) about three topic areas (supervision materials and resources; interpersonal communications; and the end of the examination).

 Wendy Kamenshine is the Ombudsman for the Consumer Financial Protection Bureau.